Burton Water System

 Size and number of connections

-The system is located in the community of Burton, within RDCK Electoral Area K. Burton is on the east side of Lower Arrow Lake.
+The system is located in the community of Burton, west of Nakusp on Highway 6, within RDCK Electoral Area K. Burton is on the east side of Lower Arrow Lake.
 The system does not serve the Cariboo Creek Estates area of Burton.

 The Burton water system derives source water from two wells located off McCormick Road west of Hwy 6.
 Both of these wells are 35 metres deep and were drilled in 1998.